 Alma Benner, RRT, CHSE, is currently the Simulation Manager of the Virtual Care Simulation Lab.
 She completed her Respiratory Care Degree at Stark State College of Technology in 2007 and worked nine years clinically before transferring to the Simulation Lab.
 Her areas of interest include Respiratory Competencies, curriculum design, and creating interactive simulation experiences.
 In addition, she enjoys running, hiking, camping, gardening, and attending her children’s sporting activities in her spare time.

-Christan Rhamy, RDCS, BSBA, is the newest member of the Simulation Team.
+Christan Rhamy, RDCS, BSBA, joined the simulation team in January 2022.
 She came to Summa in 2013 as a Cardiac Sonographer, where she worked for eight years in Non-Invasive Cardiology.
 She holds a Bachelor of Science Degree in Business Administration with a major in Sales Management.
 Christan can often be found at the baseball field or swimming pool, cheering on her two children.
 She also enjoys traveling with her family of four and their dog Rizzo.

-Michael Schmidt has been a member of the SimLab Team since 2017.
+Michael Schmidt has been a member of the simulation team since 2017.
 His career as a Registered Respiratory Therapist began in 1997, which brought him to Summa in 2006, working further with Med-Surg floors, ICU, and ER, plus mentoring as a Respiratory Therapist Clinical Instructor at the University of Akron.
 Michael currently holds an Associates in Respiratory Care and Electronic Engineering Technology from the University of Akron.
 He also has an Associates of Avionics Technologies from his 27-years of service in the Air National Guard.
 These qualifications contribute significantly as a Simulation Technology Specialist, including his recently obtained Certified Healthcare Simulation Operations Specialist certification from the Society for Simulation in Healthcare.
 A fun fact about Michael is that he enjoyed working on C-130H aircraft while in the Air National Guard.

 Beth joined the simulation team in July 2021 as Administrative Coordinator for the Lab.
 With over 20 years of experience in graduate medical education administration, she’s particularly interested in helping educators and learners achieve their goals through medical simulation.
 Beth began working as a File Clerk at Akron City Hospital in 1984 and has been a part of the administrative backdrop at Summa ever since.
 When not working, Beth enjoys spending time outdoors with her husband and their dog and the occasional adventure to the beaches of Southern California.